rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 All content nodes of an inner section are also content nodes of its parent section.

-That is, because both sections are open for as long as the inner section is open.
+That is because both sections are open for as long as the inner section is open.
 Consequently, all content nodes of an inner section must also be associated with the inner section's parent section.

 Note that this is just a formal requirement.
-That is, because the definitions treat all sections as separate entities.
+That is because the definitions treat all sections as separate entities.
 For practical reasons, based on implicit associations and depending on the exact nature of the resulting structure of sections, it could still be allowed to associate each node with